New York

 • By Mail

 All voters may vote early at their early voting polling place.
-Voters who wish to vote absentee must expect to be:
+Voters may also vote by early mail ballot or absentee ballot.

 • Absent from their county (or, if a resident of New York City absent from the five boroughs) on Election Day.

-• Unable to appear because the voter is the primary care giver of one or more individuals who are ill or physically disabled.
+• Unable to appear because the voter is the primary caregiver of one or more individuals who are ill or physically disabled.

 • A resident or patient of a Veterans Health Administration Hospital.